walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 9. Select **Edit properties**.
 Note how you can now modify the assessment properties you chose earlier.
 Change a selection of settings, and **Save** your changes.
 After a few moments, the assessment report will update to reflect your changes.

-10. Select **Azure readiness** (either the chart or the left-nav).
+10. Select **Azure readiness** (either the chart or on the left navigation).
 Note that for each VM, a specific concern is listed regarding the readiness of the VM for migration.

     ![Screenshot showing the Azure Migrate assessment report on the VM readiness page, with the VM readiness for each VM highlighted.](images/Exercise1/readiness.png)

 11. Select **Unsupported boot type** for **smarthotelweb1**.
 A new browser tab opens showing Azure Migrate documentation.
-Search for **Unsupported boot type** and note that the issue relates to EFI boot not being supported, and the recommendation to migrate using Azure Migrate Server Migration, which will convert the boot type to BIOS.
+Note on the page that the issue relates to EFI boot not being supported, and the recommendation to migrate using Azure Migrate Server Migration, which will convert the boot type to BIOS.

     ![Screenshot of Azure documentation showing troubleshooting advice for the 'Unsupported boot type' issue.
 It states that EFI boot is not supported in Azure, and suggests using Azure Migrate Server Migration for Azure migration since this will convert the boot type to BIOS.](images/Exercise1/unsupported-boot-type-doc.png)